ari-apc-lab/croupier/docs/plugin.rst

 -  ``cloudify.interfaces.lifecycle.delete`` Clean up all data generated by the execution.

--  ``cloudify.interfaces.monitoring.start`` If the external monitor
+-  ``cloudify.interfaces.monitoring.start`` Creates a collector in the HPC Exporter, if there is one.
-   orchestrator is available, sends a notification to start monitoring the infrastructure.

--  ``cloudify.interfaces.monitoring.stop`` If the external monitor
+-  ``cloudify.interfaces.monitoring.stop`` Deletes a collector in the HPC Exporter, if there is one.
-   orchestrator is available, sends a notification to end monitoring the infrastructure.

 .. _croupier_nodes_job: